GM earnings much better than expected as revenue climbs 11% - KESQ

 GM CEO Mary Barra said the improved guidance was because of “performance of the business and the opportunities ahead of us.”

+GM also faces a contract expiration this fall with the United Auto Workers union, which reached the current deal in 2019 after a nearly six-week long strike.
+The union recently elected a new president who has vowed to take a hard line in negotiations.
+Barra wouldn’t comment on the upcoming talks when asked about it during the call, but said she’s hopeful of reaching a mutually-beneficial deal with the union in upcoming talks.

+“We’re not going to negotiate in the media here,” she said.
+“We’re working to make sure we’re building a strong relationship with the new leadership, getting to know them and making sure we identify what are the challenges of the business and then it becomes working together to solve the issues to get to a good place.”

-Shares of GM climbed about 3% in premarket trading on the results and guidance.
+Shares of GM slipped about 3% in morning trading, despite the strong results and guidance.

 The-CNN-Wire